AlaaMAlhazmi/blog-website/README.md

 ## Project requirements

 • multi-page blog website.
 • page styling with HTML and CSS.
+• Flexbox, and CSS Grid for the structure.
 • respnsive layout.

 ## Instructions for Running the Site